tyleragreen/tyleragreen-site/_posts/2016-03-01-windy-city-recap.md

   <img src="/assets/img/2016-03-01/39.jpg" alt="The O'Hare CTA station always gets me excited at the beginning of my trips!
 And sad at the end of my trips.
 Maybe in a few years, I'll be saying that about the O'Hare Express." />

   <p class="wp-caption-text">
     The O'Hare CTA station always gets me excited at the beginning of my trips!
 And sad at the end of my trips.
-Maybe in a few years, I&#8217;ll be saying that about the <a style="display: inline;" href="http://www.chicagoreader.com/chicago/ohare-express-train-plan-crossrail-solution/Content?oid=21215854" target="_blank">O&#8217;Hare Express</a>.
+Maybe in a few years, I'll be saying that about the O'Hare Express.
   </p>
 </div>